 WELCOME to the Irish-In-UK Discussion List.
 This is a discussion area for anyone who has an interest in the Genealogy, History, Culture or anything related to the Irish (including Northern Ireland) emigration to the United Kingdom which includes England, Scotland, Wales, the Isle of Man and the Channel Islands.
 If your ancestor(s) lived or even just passed through the UK (other than Northern Ireland), they have a unique type of culture.
 The fun part of the list is figuring out what part of our traditions originated in Ireland (including Northern Ireland) or originated in the UK (not including Northern Ireland).
 Many of our traditions are a mixture of the old and new country.
 This list will be a place where we discuss those traditions that include holidays, recipes, music, weddings, births, funerals/wakes, etc. Hopefully, in our discourse we will find not only genealogical connections, directions and resources but also where our family traditions started and which are pure Irish, which are an Irish-UK mix or which are UK only.

 Do not send subscription/unsubscription commands to the list!
 It won't work and you will not be unsubscribed.
-They must be sent to the above addresses.
-You can use CAPS or lowercase, it doesn't matter.
+You need to go to the above website to unsubscribe.
+However, if you email me, I can do it for you.

 L Subscription = You get each message as it is posted to the list.

 D Subscription = You get a group of messages about once a day (digest).

 To post a message to the list, send an email to:

 Please remember that it helps to put something in the "subject line".
 Many people delete messages without any subject.